rmnldwg/mauna-loa/README.md

 ## Branches

 The `main` branch in this repository does everything very carefully according to best practices with DVC.
 But for comparison, there's also the `no-dvc` branch that does things more traditionally only using git.
 If you'd work with that one, I bet at some point you would face the very problem DVC was invented to solve: You have a broken state in you git history 😨

+Lastly there's the `notebook` branch which 'simply' uses a Jupyter notebook to implement the whole pipeline.
+This is also great and comes very naturally to any data scientist.
+But as soon as one goes beyong prototyping this can get cluttered and cumbersome.
+It is also susceptible to the same issues as the vanilla git repo.

+## ⚠️ Disclaimer

+I am not telling anybody that DVC is the one and only way to do data science.
+Quite the opposite: I am trying to show you that there are a range of tools out there and each one is designed for a specific purpose in mind.
+Let me show you what I think:

+### Jupyter notebooks are amaying if you

+- want to quickly capture a train of thought
+- need to prototype something
+- would like to present text, math and code in a written document

+### Plain old git is amazing if you

+- develop 'only' a codebase/package
+- work on something incrementally
+- want to share your work/codebase with others

+### DVC excels at

+- allowing you to also version large/huge files
+- versioning your pipelines
+- comparing different runs of your experiments
+- ensuring reproducability
+- **(bonus)** forcing you to adopt a number of best-pracices:
+    1. modularize your workflow
+    2. make your code more resilient
+    3. document what your do in a pythonic way (docstrings!)
+    4. add outputs (print/log) to your programs/scripts

+Some of the above bonuses can easily be perceived to be downsides of using DVC.
+And if they actually get in your way for a particular project, DVC might not be the right tool for *that* job.
+But generally, those things only improve your work and your developer skills.